jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 options:

 * Clone the aforementioned [repository](https://github.com/izdwuut/jekyll-json-api-tutorial),
-check out to a `tutorial` branch and run a command `bundler install`.
+check out to a `tutorial` branch, and run a command `bundler install`.
 The branch contains the directories structure you will need.
 * Initialize a new Jekyll project by invoking the command `bundle exec jekyll new` and create the directories structure yourself, using the structure in the repository.

 Unless you self-host your site, **you can rely on a generic 404 response from your server**.
-You no longer need `index`
+You no longer need `index.html`
  --- you will generate a custom one later.
-Generating pages like `about` is out of scope for this tutorial, but in case you need them, they behave the same way that posts do.
+Generating pages like `about.html` is out of scope for this tutorial, but in case you need them, they behave the same way that posts do.

 ### Dummy Posts